Pterostylis bicornis

-Pterostylis bicornis, commonly known as the horned greenhood, is a plant in the orchid family Orchidaceae and is endemic to eastern Australia.
+Pterostylis bicornis, commonly known as horned greenhood, is a plant in the orchid family Orchidaceae and is endemic to eastern Australia.
 Non-flowering plants have a rosette of leaves while flowering plants have a similar rosette at the base of a flowering spike with a one or two dark green, white and brown flowers.
 The flowers have distinctive long, thin horn-like tips.